A Survey for Federated Learning Evaluations: Goals and Measures: Federated Learning Evaluation Measures

 \section{Federated Learning Evaluation Measures}

-In this section, we review existing evaluation measures for different goals including utility, efficiency, and security \& privacy.
-For each goal, we introduce the commonly-adopted evaluation measurements and factors considered in the literature.
+In this section, we review existing evaluation measures for different goals, including utility, efficiency, and security \& privacy.
+For each goal, we introduce the commonly adopted evaluation measurements and factors considered in the literature.